Education in Haiti

 Still, many students and teachers show amazing dedication — showing up every day to learn and teach under tough conditions.

-That’s why organisations like Greater Good Haiti focus on rural access, helping bring education closer to home.
+That’s why organisations like Greater Good Haiti focus on rural access, helping bring education to children in need.

 What’s being done to help?